-Table 7 presents the results for the French legislative elections for the fully contested districts.28 Before turning to the across-party dynamics made visible in this analysis, let us first consider, as in the previous sections, the impact of a candidate's spending on her own votes (i.e. the diagonal numbers).
-We find that it is positive and statistically significant at the 1% level for all the parties: a one-euro increase in spending by the Communist party, for instance, increases the log ratio of the Communist party share of the vote relative to the abstention by 0.58.
+Table 9 presents the results for the French legislative elections for the fully contested districts.
+32 Before turning to the across-party dynamics made visible in this analysis, let us first consider, as in the previous sections, the impact of a candidate's spending on her own votes (i.e. the diagonal numbers).
+We find that it is positive and statistically significant at the 1% level for all the parties: a one-euro increase in spending by the Communist party, for instance, increases the log ratio of the Communist party share of the vote relative to abstention by 0.58.
 This value fluctuates between 0.35 and 1.87 for the other parties.
-We explain below how these different magnitudes can be interpreted in terms of euros-for-a-vote, and what their variation can tell us about the nature of each party.
-Interestingly, these coefficients are of a similar magnitude as those of Table D.9 Column (3), in which we report the results of the conditional logit specification with the same spending variable (absolute spending).